Code-Institute-Submissions/IntActFrt-Project/README_1.md

 <img src="/assets/figures/Contactpage.png">;
 # Features
 ## Responsive on all device sizes
-### After speaking to my mentor I use some software called Responsinator to check that the site was able to adapt to many different devices.
+### After speaking to my mentor I used software called Responsinator to check that the site was able to adapt to many different devices.

 # Interactive elements